Birajendu/SystemDesign/README.md

-# System Design Masterclass — Tutorial Companion
+# System Design Masterclass — Tutorial

 This repository captures a tutorial-style design plan for every problem highlighted in the.
 The goal is to give you a reproducible workshop format: walk through the discovery questions, map requirements to architecture, and run fast validation loops before you ever open your IDE.